yu-kun/http-status-code-checker/README.md

 # http-status-code-checker
-Check the HTTP status codes (404 and 200) from bulk URLs.
+Check the HTTP status codes (such as 200, 404, etc) from bulk URLs.

 ## 準備